Tax cut: Corporate income tax cut

-Corporate income tax cuts generate sustained effects on research and development (R&D) expenditures, productivity, and output, therefore increasing GDP.
-To evaluate the impact of appointed tax policy, studying R&D expenditure and technological adoption are crucial.
+Corporate income tax cuts generate sustained effects on research and development (R&D) expenditures, productivity, and output, thereby increasing GDP.
+To evaluate the impact of a given tax policy, studying R&D expenditure and technological adoption is crucial.

 Personal income tax cut

-Personal income tax cuts only lead to a momentary boost to GDP and productivity, having no long-term effect on the GDP as they trigger extensive but short-lived response of capital expenditure, productivity and output.
-The key to evaluating the effect of personal income tax cut is the variable of labor utilization.
+According to the National Bureau of Economic Research, personal income tax cuts only lead to a momentary boost to GDP and productivity, having no long-term effect on GDP as they trigger an extensive but short-lived response of capital expenditure, productivity, and output.
+The key to evaluating the effect of personal income tax cut is labor utilization.

-Value-added Tax
+Value-added tax cut

-Value-added tax (VAT) is a general, broadly based consumption tax assessed on the value added to goods and services collected fractionally.
+Value-added tax (VAT) is a general, broadly based consumption tax assessed on the value added to goods and services and collected fractionally.

 Cutting VAT can have significant repercussions on a country's economy.
 While it may stimulate short-term consumer spending and encourage business investment, there are trade-offs.
 Lower VAT rates reduce immediate government revenue, potentially impacting public services and infrastructure.
 However, if managed well, such cuts can contribute to long-term economic growth and fiscal stability.
 Policymakers must carefully balance the benefits of VAT reduction with the need for sustainable revenue collection.

-One notable example of a focused VAT cut occurred in the UK during the pandemic.
-The standard rate of VAT dropped from 20% to 5%, specifically applying to the hospitality sector.
+One notable example of a targeted VAT cut occurred in the UK during the pandemic.
+The standard rate of VAT dropped from 20% to 5%, specifically for the hospitality sector.
 This reduction aimed to support struggling businesses and boost consumer spending.
-However, it's essential to recognize that the main drawback of a VAT reduction lies in the fact that suppliers are not obligated to pass those savings directly to consumers.
+However, it is essential to recognize that the main drawback of a VAT reduction is that suppliers are not obligated to pass those savings directly to consumers.
 Therefore, while a VAT cut may create a small hole in overall VAT revenue, its impact on prices remains uncertain.
 EU regulations also allow for reduced VAT rates, but several countries have maintained VAT levels above the minimum thresholds.

-Costs and Benefits Study
+Costs and benefits study

-The working paper from 2017 for IMF posited three major factors regarding the effects of tax cuts:
+A 2017 working paper from the IMF posited three major factors regarding the effects of tax cuts: